Click play to listen to this article.

 If you’ve been reading my blog for a while, you know the uncomfortable truth: most exes don’t come back.
-And even when they do, the rekindled relationship rarely lasts more than a few months.
+And even when they do, the rekindled relationship rarely lasts.

-Now that you’re a proud member of Singledom, you have a bazillion opportunities to find a more compatible partner.
-And if that’s not up your alley, you can also go on an un-attached dating rampage as I did.
+Yet there’s a bright side to the whole shit-show.
+Now that you’re a proud member of Singledom, you have a bazillion opportunities to find new love.
+And if that’s not up your alley, you’re also free to go on an un-attached fucking rampage as I did.

-Sooner or later, you’ll either meet someone better than your ex and commit to them or start enjoying being single/dating.
+Sooner or later, you’ll either meet someone better than your ex and commit to them or start enjoying being single and dating casually.
 Regardless, a time will come when you’ll be at peace again.
-When that happens, the past will stay in the past, and you’ll never look back.
+And when that happens, the past will lose its hold, and you’ll never look back.

 If you need more help getting your ex back, check out my Radical Re-Attraction Course.
 It includes hours of video and hundreds of pages of writing, and a community with exclusive weekly videos, private chat, and 1-on-1 coaching.

 The Guide To Setting Healthy Boundaries With Your Ex

 Getting your ex back and keeping them gets so much easier if you just learn how to set and keep proper and healthy personal boundaries.

 Why Does My Ex Still Want To Sleep With Me?